Current Projects

 We are guided in our work not only by our study of the text of King Lear, but also by these big questions: What does it mean to have accurate memories, and why do we need them?
 Separated from our memories, who are we?
 Can we maintain intimate relationships without shared memories?
 How can the Buddhist principle of non-attachment help us in caring for those with memory loss and those who suffer from addiction?
 And finally, how do we bring levity and light into our darkest hours?

 When The Mind's Free is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of When The Mind's Free must be made payable to “Fractured Atlas” only and are tax-deductible to the extent permitted by law.
+Contributions at this time will go toward the editing of our When the Mind’s Free film, a rough clip of which is below: